alea-institute/leeky/README.md

 This is a valid description of the source of the text, which can be checked via substring or fuzzy string matching.

-### E. Semantic similarity
-Provide the model with an initial sequence of `N` tokens from the source material; this sequence is typically the initial tokens of a segment of text, but can also be sampled from a random position within the source.

-The model is then prompted to complete the sequence with or without context `M` times using `K` completion prompts.
-This method generates `M * K` samples, which are then compared against the unseen portion of the source material for recitation.

-Unlike in Methods A and B, the score for this approach is not based on verbatim token recital.
-Instead, the score is based on a semantic similarity using a non-LLM technique, such as:
-  * Jaccard or cosine similarity of stem/lemma sets or frequency vectors
-  * word2vec, doc2vec, or BERT similarity of the original and generated text
-  * number of tokens within \eps threshold in word2vec embedding space